by Legacy Plan Jan 24, 2017

 incapacity, can be substantial.

 What you may or may not know, however, is how your trust(s) can help you ensure that the legacy you leave behind is as durable and lasting as you’d want.
 Some celebrity estates from history offer useful examples.
-Before her death in 1962, Marilyn
+Before her death in 1962,

-were part of his estate.
+belongings and they were part of his estate.

 The acting coach died in 1982, 16 years after his wife, Paula, passed.
 Several years before his death, Strasberg married his third wife, Anna.
 Anna, who was 13 years younger than Monroe, never knew the famous actress but, after Anna’s husband’s